Skip to main content

 Both ETIAS and ESTA are electronic travel authorizations for visa-exempt travelers.
 They serve the same purpose: pre-screening visitors before they arrive, without requiring a full visa application.

-If you've used ESTA to visit the United States, the ETIAS process will feel familiar.
+If you have used ESTA to visit the United States, the ETIAS process will feel familiar.
 There are some key differences worth understanding.

 Full Comparison